eugenia1984/english/glossary.md

 - **to tackle tasks**: refers to trying to finish tasks as best as possible.
 For example, programmers usually have to tackle coding tasks.

 - **touch base**: means to make contact or to check in with someone, usually to discuss progress or updates.
-For example:

-`Let's touch base next week to see how the project is going.` -> We'll talk again next week to discuss the project's progress.
+For example: `Let's touch base next week to see how the project is going.` -> We'll talk again next week to discuss the project's progress.

-`I'll touch base with you later about the meeting.` -> you'll contact this person later to talk about the meeting.

 - **to wear**: too many hats is an idiom that means to have many different roles or responsibilities.